tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 ### 6. Students Do: Simple Moving Averages (15 mins)

-In this activity, students will calculate multiple windows of rolling statistics, such as moving averages and rolling standard deviations, in order to identify trends in average price and volatility/risk that can provide insight to the investment decisions concerning a particular stock.
+In this activity, students will calculate multiple windows of rolling statistics, such as moving averages and rolling standard deviations, to identify trends in average price and volatility/risk that can provide insight to the investment decisions concerning a particular stock.

 **Files:**